StefanZeng/tinyfecVPN/README.md

 As a VPN software may contradict with local regulations, I had to introduce an intended restriction in the pre-released binaries: you can only use tinyFecVPN to access your own server.

-You can easily get rid of this restriction by compiling the source code by yourself(there is a macro for it).
+You can easily get rid of this restriction by compiling the source code by yourself(just take a look at makefile).
 This restriction exits only at server side, only the server side binary needs to be re-compiled.